Herbert H. Lehman: Early political career

+United States Senator

 Lehman was the Democratic nominee for U.S. Senator from New York in 1946 and also ran on the Liberal and American Labor tickets but was defeated by the Republican candidate, Irving Ives.
 In 1949, he ran again, this time in a special election to serve the remainder of Robert F. Wagner's term.
-Lehman defeated John Foster Dulles, who had been appointed to temporarily fill the vacancy after Wagner's resignation, and he took his seat on January 3, 1950.
+Lehman defeated John Foster Dulles, who had been appointed to temporarily fill the vacancy after Wagner's resignation, and he took his seat on November 9, 1949.

 On October 17, 1950, New York State Supreme Court Judge Ferdinand Pecora and Senator Lehman (D-NY) gave radio addresses on behalf of the CIO-PAC during prime (10:30-11:15 P.M.).

 In the campaign, he ran on the Democratic and Liberal tickets, with the American Labor Party urging their members not to vote for any candidate.
 In 1950, Lehman was re-elected to a full term, running on Democratic and Liberal lines and opposed by the American Labor Party.

 Lehman was one of two U.S. senators who were opposed to nominating Mississippi Senator James O. Eastland to be chairman of the Senate Judiciary Committee.
 (The other was Wayne Morse of Oregon.)
 He was also an early and vocal opponent of Senator Joseph McCarthy (R-Wis.).
 Lehman was one of the most liberal senators and was therefore not considered part of the Senate's "club" of insiders.
-He retired from the Senate after his full term and was not a candidate for renomination in 1956.
+He retired from the Senate after his full term and was not a candidate for the 1956 election.